mpilar/resume/doc-src/about.rst

 system administration, networking and know enough to shoot myself in the foot in very creative ways.

-As far as languages go, I have tried many, have worked professionally with a range of languages, including C#, Python and some ruby and have had to debug in few other languages.
+As far as languages :strike:`go`are concerned, I have tried many, have worked professionally with a range of languages, including C#, Python and some ruby and have had to debug in few other languages.
 My favorite language is by far python.

 For better or worse I am also a typical PC gamer, playing all sorts of game, sucking at a lot of them too but most importantly enjoying myself.